-Within the used car distribution market, the USS Group is a leading company in the automobile auction industry and has gained enormous support and trust from its member companies (used-car dealers).
-This is because since its foundation in 1980 the USS Group management philosophy has been to advocate the creation of fair markets and coexistence with member companies, and also because it has quickly and effectively implemented policies such as the use of computer-based auction systems (the group was an early adopter of these) and taken the lead on competitors in developing auction venues in major cities nationwide.
+In the used-car distribution market, the USS Group has been a leading company in the automobile auction industry and has gained enormous support and trust from its member companies (used-car dealers).
+This is because the USS Group has quickly and effectively implemented policies such as the use of computer-based auction systems (the Group was an early adopter of these) and taken the lead over competitors in developing auction venues in major cities nationwide under the Group management philosophy of "Creating a fair market" and "Unifying with members."